-Nicodemus Madehdou was only 14 or 15 when he became one of four cofounders and the CEO at JumpButton Studio, an entertainment studio founded in 2012 that develops computer software such as games, animations and apps.
+Nicodemus Madehdou was only about 15 when he became one of four cofounders and the CEO at JumpButton Studio, an entertainment studio founded in 2012 that develops computer software such as games, animations and apps.

 Fast forward to October 2015, when Madehdou was honored at the White House as one of 20 young game developers of color and received a $1,000 grant to work on a socially minded game project.
 During that first visit, he was given a chance to showcase an original mobile game, Turbo Finger Swipe.
 He would later return in 2016 on the same grant, presenting a different project.

 It was the first time Technical.ly took notice of the burgeoning maker, who would go on to skip college in favor of building JumpButton, win several Philly Geek Awards and become a regular at Philly tech events such as Philly Tech Week’s Entrepreneur Expo.